swellander/B-me/README.md

 # WordWindow
-A Ruby on Rails blogging app.
+A tutorial-built Ruby on Rails blogging app.

 ## Quick Start
 Once you have rails installed on your local machine: